BaysC/blog-samples/2022-10-Keep-it-Cloudy/README.md

 ## Conclusion
 Keeping sensitive data in the cloud at all times is a desirable and often mandatory goal.
-While machine-friendly APIs and CLIs are the ideal vector to transfer data from one secure location to another, for one-off data deliveries it may not be feasible to set one up.
+While machine-friendly APIs and CLIs are the ideal vector to transfer data from one secure location to another, for one-off data deliveries it may be infeasible to set one up.

-By launching a secure browser in the cloud, perhaps using the NICE DCV protocol or another approach outined above, you can perform the required interactive login steps and download the data of interest.
+By launching a secure browser in the cloud, perhaps using the NICE DCV protocol or another approach outlined above, you can perform the required interactive login steps and download the data of interest.